 There are now over 300 homes in the area involved in the Arbed scheme, with a further 100 planned over the next few months.

 The Cabinet Secretary said:

 “During the winter months how to keep warm while also meeting high energy bills is a very real concern for many low income households across Wales.
-I am therefore delighted we are committing £104million to our Warm Homes programme over the next four years.
+I am therefore delighted we are committing £104m to our Warm Homes programme over the next 4 years.

 “The Warm Homes Programme aims to make improvements to homes, such as boiler and heating upgrades and applying loft insulation, to increase energy efficiency, reduce household bills and in turn reduce energy use and climate change.

 “There is also an emphasis on using the local supply chain to make these changes, creating jobs, developing skills and boosting the local economy.”